 As we all know, breast cancer is a malignancy, marked by the abnormal growth and multiplication of malignant cells in the body.
 These are a result of undesired DNA mutations, which may be genetic or triggered by a variety of different reasons.
 Lack of awareness happens to be one of the major factors that have been responsible for cancer-related mortality, as most women, being unaware of the symptoms, tend to ignore these and take the signs for granted.

 Luckily, there are certain ways in which you can bring down the risks of breast cancer.
-We have enlisted some of these in this blog, with the help of the experts from the leading breast cancer treatment hospital in Pune.
+We have enlisted some of these in this blog, with the help of the experts from the leading oncology treatment Hospital in Pune.

 Shed those extra pounds - Being overweight is one of the major risk factors of breast cancer in women who have hit menopause.
 Hence it is very important to keep your weight under check as you age.
 Make sure your body mass index does not cross 25.